weareblahs/comically_large_thermometer/README.md

-# comically_large_thermometer
+# What's this?

-Is Malaysia sick?
-No-nonsense weather checker from METMalaysia's data
+Inspired by the mid-year heat wave in Malaysia, this aims to calculate the average temperature of Malaysia (all states) through METMalaysia's API via data.gov.my.